Lord-Cinders/CGarColl/readme.md

 */
 void xfree(void * ptr, ObjectDbList * list);
 ````
-And two other APIs to record an object as a root object, they are:
+And two other APIs to record an object as a root object are:

 ````
 /*